 Visit Bibliothéque café or the café at Bookman’s B&B for breakfast or brunch.

-Yuksom is also known as the “gateway to Khangchendzongha”, It’s a small town of Sikkim known for its splendid landscapes and snow-capped mountains.
+It’s a small town known for its beautiful landscapes and snow-capped mountains.

 Yuksom is, hence a hotspot and the base camp for some of the most adventurous treks in Sikkim.
 Khecheopalri Lake is one of the most important highlights of Yuksom-Pelling Trek.